TatyCat/problemOne/instructions.md

 },
 ```

-[] 3.
+[x] 3.
 Now update the `mutateArray` function so that the resulting array only includes objects with a guest_type of 'guest'.

 [] 4.
 Finally, update the `mutateArray` function so the resulting array is ordered alphabetically by last and first name.